net-lisias-kspu/ContractConfigurator/Parameters.md

 <sub>[ [[Top|Parameters]] ] [ [[Set Parameters|Parameters#set-parameters]] ]</sub>

 #### Any
-The Any parameter is be completed if any one of its child parameters are completed.
+The Any parameter is completed if any one of its child parameters are completed.

     PARAMETER
     {